tsvaton/hermes-tutorial/doc/src/hermes2d/C-transient/03-nonlinear.rst

 Showing a nonlinear time-dependent problem is not really necessary since linear and nonlinear problems are treated in the same way.
 But let us show one anyway.
-Our model problem will be a time-dependent version of the example used in part P02:
+Our model problem will be a time-dependent version of the example used in Section B-nonlinear:

 .. math::